Tarsal Tunnel Syndrome:

 You will likely have one or more of the following symptoms with this condition: numbness, tingling, prickly sensation in your feet, sharp pains that come and go, or a feeling that your foot is hot or burning.
 These are your damaged nerves telling you something is wrong, and they are also the reason for a call to our office for an evaluation.

-Besides considering your medical history and examining the foot, we may do nerve PSSD sensory testing as well as nerve conduction studies to analyze how they are performing, or imaging tests to confirm or rule out other possibilities like bone spurs or tumors.
+Besides considering your medical history and examining the foot, we may do Motor Nerve Conduction Studies (EMG) well as Sensory Nerve Conduction Studies (NCS) to analyze how they are performing, or imaging tests to confirm or rule out other possibilities like bone spurs or tumors.
 Once we have an accurate diagnosis, we can discuss possible treatment options with you.

 Ways to Treat Tarsal Tunnel Syndrome